Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Experiments

 \subsection{Performance}

-We compare \sysname\ against baseline approaches for fusing foundation models with weak supervision, as well as against using either on their own.
-We split our evaluation into two parts: methods that only have access to weak sources, and methods that additionally have access to the dev set.
+We compare \sysname\ against baseline approaches for fusing foundation models with weak supervision, as well as against using either on their own.\footnote{Our code is available at \url{https://github.com/HazyResearch/liger/}.} We split our evaluation into two parts: methods that only have access to weak sources, and methods that additionally have access to the dev set.

-\paragraph{Weak Sources Only} We compare the performance of \sysname\ against vanilla weak supervision (WS-LM)~\citep{fu2020fast}, weakly-supervised kNN (WS-kNN), and weakly-supervised adapters (WS-Adapter).
-In the latter two methods, we use the predictions from WS-LM to generate pseudolabels for the train set.
-We report results on a single layer for our adapters (MLP in Appendix~\ref{sec:supp_exp}), and we only use adapters on the final embeddings since we do not have access to the full foundation model.
+\paragraph{Weak Sources Only} We compare the performance of \sysname\ against vanilla weak supervision's label model (WS-LM)~\citep{fu2020fast}, as well as two end models, weakly-supervised kNN (WS-kNN), and weakly-supervised adapters (WS-Adapter).
+In the latter two methods, we use the predictions from WS-LM to generate pseudolabels for the train set and use the FM embeddings as input data (since we do not access the full FM) to the kNN and adapter approaches.
+We consider an adapter that is a linear layer on the FM embeddings.
+We also provide results on 3-layer MLP adapters in Appendix~\ref{sec:supp_exp}.